SorinPan/tic-tac-toe/README.md

 - Add some more colors to the text so it will be easier for the user to see the game context.
 - Make the Computer smarter.
 Right now it chooses the moves only randomly.
+- Add a quit option after each round.

 ## Testing